anilnadipannagari/pythonDay1/README.md

 //direct us to git folder location in computer Drive

 **git commands for initializing the file and status of he git**
-$ git init
+$ git init  //creation of the git repository
-Initialized empty Git repository in C:/Users/TEMP/Desktop/PYHTON 15 DAYS/.git/

-$ git status
-On branch master
+$ git status //gives the status of the repository file On branch master

+Work Space to Staging Area
+git add filename filename filename

+staging to repository
+ git commit -m 'initial message'